RoyNkem/TicTacToe/README.md

 ### Rules For `TicTacToe` :robot:
 - The game is played on a grid that's 3 squares by 3 squares.

-- You are X, your friend (or the computer in this case) is O. Players take turns putting their marks in empty squares.
+- You are `X`, your friend (or the computer in this case) is `O`.
+Players take turns putting their marks in empty squares.

 - The first player to get 3 marks in a row (up, down, across, or diagonally) is the winner.